 Green muffins are

-Don’t let these healthy muffins scare you from making them for picky eaters.
-As soon as they come out of the oven their fungreen color and familiar shape was enough to get a taste.
-And what a win it was – and I was a happy momma!
+Don’t let these hidden veggie muffins scare you from making them for picky eaters.
+As soon as they come out of the oven their fun green color and familiar shape are enough to get a taste for picky toddlers.

 The thing is, these baked “treats” are packed with spinach puree.
 With zero refined sugar, whole wheat flour, and a ton of greens, you can feel good about feeding this